CIS-499-Group3/Team3-Project/README.md

 - Alan Boggess

+# Play without building
+You can play a (possibly outdated) static version [here](https://cis-499-group3.github.io/Team3-Project/)

+At the moment the pre-built static version has to be updated manually, so it may be a bit behind.

 # How to build
 ## Setup
 First you'll need npm.
 NPM is the node.js package manager.
 We aren't using node (yet...?) but a lot of web tools (like what we're using) are built upon node.
 NPM is bundled with node, which can be found at https://nodejs.org/ .